Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - Desktop:  Works as intended.

 ### Browsers
-- Firefox: Working as intended no errors.
+- Firefox: Working as intended, no errors.
-- Microsoft Edge: Working as intended no errors.
+- Microsoft Edge: Working as intended, no errors.
-- Chrome: Working as intended no errors.
+- Chrome: Working as intended, no errors.
-- Safari: Working as intended no errors.
+- Safari: Working as intended, no errors.

 <a name="Deployment"></a>

 ## Deployment

-### Deployment to Github
+### Deployment to GitHub
-1. Created new file inside documents folder named "Coding Course" and within that created a file called "Javascriptus-Crusade(Milestone Project 2)".
+1. Created new file inside documents folder named "Coding Course" and within that created a file called "The-Drunken-Goblin(Milestone Project 3)".
 2. Opened GitHub Desktop and selected "New Repository".
-3. Gave the project name "Sharks-Under-Threat" and clicked "Create Repository".
+3. Gave the project name "The-Drunken-Goblin" and clicked "Create Repository".
 4. Opened the repository in VS Code.
 5. Created index.html and README.md pages.
 6. Opened up local terminal and "Git Added" both pages.
 7. Committed both pages using "Git Commit".
 8. Pushed changed with "Git Push" adding my work to my Git Hub page.
-9. Opened my GitHib page to see the changes.
+9. Opened my GitHub page to see the changes.

 ### How to fork the project
 1. Select repository you wish to fork.